 - Süß or süss – a sweet wine (more than 45g/l of residual sugar)

 Strap in, this is where it gets bumpy.
-As we have seen, the degree of ripeness in the grapes at the time of harvest, along with the wine’s level of sugar, are predominantly what dictates which category a wine falls in.
+As we have seen, the degree of ripeness in the grapes at the time of harvest, along with the level of sugar in wine, are predominantly what dictates which category a wine falls in.
 To recap, Qualitätswein will use riper grapes than Landwein.
 And both these categories are fairly straightforward in style.

 Prädikatswein riesling grapes require a yet greater level of ripeness than Qualitätswein.
 There are then six categories within Prädikatswein (sub-categories, if you will).